Student Organization Academy

 12:00 PM - 12:55 PM | Banquet Hall 2

 Treasurer?
 This session is for you!
-Finance 101 talks through the important details about funding – how to access it, ways to spend, and more!
-Come learn more about the world of Student Organization finances and the most up-to-date policies with Ray.
+Finance 101 talks through the important details about funding – how to track it, spend it, and more!
+Learn more about the world of Student Organization finances and recent policy revisions with Blake.

 THE TRAVEL SESSION